LogtalkDotOrg/logtalk-jupyter-kernel/README.md

   - The name of the file consists of the implementation ID preceded by `.logtalk_server_log_`.
 - `backend_id`: The ID of the **Prolog backend integration script** with which the server is started.
 - `backend_data`: The **Prolog backend-specific data** which is needed to run the server for code execution.
-  - This is required to be a dictionary containing at least an entry for the configured `implementation_id`.
+  - This is required to be a dictionary containing at least an entry for the configured `backend_id`.
   - Each entry needs to define values for
     - `failure_response`: The output which is displayed if a query **fails**
     - `success_response`: The output which is displayed if a query **succeeds without any variable bindings**
     - `error_prefix`: The prefix that is output for **error messages**
     - `informational_prefix`: The prefix that is output for **informational messages**
     - `program_arguments`: **Command line arguments** with which the Logtalk server can be started
-      - For SICStus and SWI-Prolog, the default Prolog backend used by the kernel can be used by configuring the string `"default"`.
+      - All supported Prolog backends can be used by configuring the string `"default"`.
   - Additionally, a `kernel_implementation_path` can be provided, which needs to be an **absolute path to a Python file**:
     - The corresponding module is required to define a subclass of `LogtalkKernelBaseImplementation` named `LogtalkKernelImplementation`.
 This can be used to override some of the kernel's basic behavior (see [Overriding the Kernel Implementation](#overriding-the-kernel-implementation)).